dolphin2410/phantom/README.md

 3. Submit a pull request with improvements or examples

 ## License
-This project is licensed under GNU Public License v3.
+This project is licensed under GNU General Public License v3.0.